alhog/LanguageTransformer/README.md

 **Word Meanings:** Define what each word in your language means.
 This could be a direct translation into another language, or it could be a description of the concept that the word represents.

+**Defining word meanings is a crucial part of creating the semantics of your new language.**

+*Here are some steps you might consider:*

+1. **Create a Lexicon**: A lexicon is a collection of words and their meanings.
+For each word in your language, you would need to define its meaning.
+This could be a direct translation into another language, or it could be a description of the concept that the word represents.

+2. **Define Word Classes**: Words can be categorized into classes (or parts of speech) based on their function in a sentence, such as nouns, verbs, adjectives, etc. The meaning of a word can often depend on its class.

+3. **Handle Polysemy and Homonymy**: Some words may have multiple meanings (polysemy), or share their form with words of different meanings (homonymy).
+You'll need to decide how to handle these cases in your language.

+4. **Consider Cultural and Contextual Factors**: The meaning of a word can often depend on cultural or contextual factors.
+You'll need to decide how to handle these cases in your language.

 **Phrase Meanings:** Define what each type of phrase in your language means.
 This could involve defining how the meanings of individual words combine to form the meaning of the phrase.

 **Sentence Meanings:** Define what each type of sentence in your language means.
 This could involve defining how the meanings of individual phrases combine to form the meaning of the sentence.